BOTSlab/bupimoSketch/README.md

 be reset to (0, 0, 0).
 The speed values commands are compared to values from the encoders by a low-level controller which then controls the motors.

-3 seconds after receiving a command the robot will stop.
+1 second after receiving a command the robot will stop.

 The output data has the form: